by Chris Lewis.

 This article will show you how to determine how many cubic yards in a dump truck.

-One question that people frequently ask when dealing with dump trucks is: how many cubic yards in a dump truck?
+One question that people frequently ask when dealing with dump trucks is: how many yards in a dump truck?

 The exact amount of cubic yards in a dump truck usually varies, since dump trucks are loaded according to their designated weight capacity, and not volume.